Annual Campus Security and Fire Safety Report

 Privacy and Confidentiality

-Under Indiana law, if a student wishes the details of an incident to be kept strictly confidential, she or he can speak with counselors at the University Counseling Center, health providers, or off-campus rape crisis resources, such as S-O-S, the rape crisis center for St. Joseph County.
-Religious staff in Campus Ministry will also honor a student’s request for confidentiality.
+If a student wishes the details of an incident to be kept confidential, she or he can speak with counselors at the University Counseling Center, health providers, or off-campus rape crisis resources, such as S-O-S, the rape crisis center for St. Joseph County.
+Within Campus Ministry, priests, deacons, and religious sisters and brothers will also honor a student’s request for confidentiality.
 These individuals will honor confidentiality unless there is an imminent danger to the student or to others.
+In addition, a student’s disclosure during the sacrament of confession will not be revealed by the priest for any reason, which is a sacred obligation protected by law.

 Parameters of Confidentiality and Mandated Title IX Investigations